Palomar Observatory's Educational Mission and Partners

 Under this broad definition, the following is a partial list of the educational organizations with which we have established partner relationships over the last six months:

-In addition, as part of our general outreach program, we maintain relationships with Griffith Observatory, Julian Starfest, Riverside Telescope Makers, the Jet Propulsion Laboratory, San Diego Astronomy Association, and the International Dark-Sky Association among others.
+In addition, as part of our general outreach program, we maintain relationships with Griffith Observatory, Julian Starfest, Riverside Telescope Makers, the Jet Propulsion Laboratory, the Temecula Valley Astronomers, San Diego Astronomy Association, and the International Dark-Sky Association among others.

 In serving these and other organizations, the core of our outreach community resides in a group of 40 or more docents who volunteer their time in support of the tours and other activities mentioned above.
 In 2013: